nerdydread/tyk-argocd-demo/README.md

 ## Demo use of ArgoCD

-Install Tyk Pro, and dependencies on k8s
+Install Tyk (Pro and/or Hybrid), and dependencies on k8s

 Install Tyk Operator